BeratHundurel/vue-expense-tracker/README.md

    npm run serve
    ```

-5. Open your browser and visit `http://localhost:8080` to view the app.
+5. Open your browser and visit `http://localhost:5174` to view the app.

 ## Usage

-- Add a transaction: Enter the transaction name and amount, then click the "+" button.
+- Add a transaction: Enter the transaction name and amount, then click the "Add Transaction" button.
-- Delete a transaction: Click the trash icon next to the transaction you want to delete.
+- Delete a transaction: Click the X icon next to the transaction you want to delete.
-- View transaction history: Scroll down to see your transaction history.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, improvements, or bug fixes, please open an issue or create a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize and expand upon this README to better suit your project and its features!